 Control ProPresenter from anywhere in the building with the ProPresenter Remote connected to your ProPresenter machine via a Wi-Fi connection.
 ProRemote works on iOS 8 and higher, and Android 4.1 and higher.
-This app takes “remote control” to the next level by displaying all playlists, presentations, slides, producer controls (timers, messages, nursery calls), and even offers telestrator capability via an in-app purchase.
+This app takes “remote control” to the next level by displaying all playlists, presentations, slides, producer controls (timers, messages, nursery calls), and even offers telestrator capability via an in-app purchase (telestrator feature available in ProPresenter 6 only).

 The remote has two different login modes: